 So, where will these 30 million jobs come from?
 Answer: the small and medium enterprises (SMEs) sector of the “West.”

-Outsourcing, as a result of the high initial infrastructure costs and logistics of the early days, has historically been exclusively available to big conglomerates of the world.
+Historically, as a result of the high initial infrastructure costs and logistics of the early days, outsourcing was only available to big conglomerates of the world.
 SMEs were excluded because they didn’t have the scale.
-But with advanced technology, cheap telecommunications and cloud-based infrastructure, outsourcing has never been more affordable, accessible and flexible — perfect for the SMEs.
+But with advanced technology, cheap telecommunications, and cloud-based infrastructure, outsourcing has become affordable, accessible and flexible — perfect for the SMEs.

 Ironically, the biggest barrier to SMEs outsourcing is simply their awareness, education and comfort around the opportunity.
 Overcoming these hesitations will lead to an inflection point, and broad adoption of outsourcing.

-To date, the entire outsourcing industry — employing 1.2 million people — is supported by just 15,000 large corporate clients, most of whom have been outsourcing for 20 plus years.
+To date, only 15,000 large corporate clients support the entire outsourcing industry — employing 1.2 million people — most of whom have been outsourcing for 20 plus years.
 For perspective: 95 percent of large corporations outsource whereas only 0.5 percent of SMEs outsource — so there are still 35 million SMEs out there, yet to outsource.

 As already mentioned, technology is advancing hand in hand with globalization at breakneck speed.
-The younger generation of Filipinos are now completely connected to the Western world.
-They grow up on a diet of YouTube, Netflix, NBA basketball, Hollywood movies and Silicon Valley start-ups.
+The younger generation of Filipinos is now completely connected to the Western world.
+They grow up on a diet of YouTube, Netflix, NBA basketball, Hollywood movies, and Silicon Valley start-ups.
 They communicate via the same apps as their Western counterparts and partake in the same forums and online coding academies.

 Historically, human labor markets are rigidly restricted to geographical locations; however, with digitization and globalization, the world’s employment is moving towards “one” marketplace, as will the educational and professional spaces.
 People across the globe now work from behind computer screens, and communicate via a homogeneous suite of workplace software.
 This computer interface means that the geographical location of the worker is becoming almost irrelevant.